whitneyburton/portfolios/students/1806-front/alexander-ela/20180801-alexander-ela-m1.md

 ### Projects

 The group projects in this module consisted of three assignments completed by groups of two, consisting of myself and another classmate.
-These assignments consisted of the following:
+These assignments consisted of building the following interfaces, each increasing in complexity:

-1. **Linked List:**  An interactive
+1. **Linked List:**  A website that allows users to enter a website title and URL and posts submissions to a separate section.
-2. **IdeaBox:**  An interactive
+2. **IdeaBox:**  A website that allows users to enter a website title and body and posts submissions to a separate section.
+Each submission generates its own unique ID for use in local storage and allows users to toggle a "quality" rating for each unique submission.
-3. **2DoBox (IdeaBox Refactor/Pivot):**  An interactive
+3. **2DoBox (IdeaBox Refactor/Pivot):**  A refactor of a previous student's version of IdeaBox.
+Final product includes a more polished code base and new features including a more intricate rating system, search feature, and more elegantly designed interface.

 #### 1. Linked List